Pennsylvania Route 309: Luzerne and Wyoming counties

-PA 309 enters Butler Township and becomes South Hunter Highway, heading through forested areas as it traverses Buck Mountain as a two-lane road, gaining a second southbound lane as it descends the mountain.
+PA 309 enters Butler Township and becomes South Hunter Highway, heading through forested areas as it traverses Buck Mountain as a two-lane road and gaining a second southbound lane as it descends the mountain.
 The route turns to the north and crosses Little Nescopeck Creek, running through a mix of fields, woods, and development as a two-lane road briefly before becoming four lanes.
 The road heads northeast and runs through forests to the west of Green Mountain, narrowing to two lanes before becoming three lanes with two southbound lanes and one northbound lane.
 PA 309 bends to the north again and becomes four-lane undivided North Hunter Highway, running through wooded areas with some homes and businesses.
-The road crosses Nescopeck Creek and passes through the communities of Honey Hole and Edgewood.
+The road crosses Nescopeck Creek and passes through Honey Hole and Edgewood.
 The route becomes a divided highway and comes to a diamond interchange with I-80.
-Past this interchange, PA 309 becomes a three-lane undivided road with two northbound lanes and one southbound lane and runs through wooded areas with some residences and commercial establishments, passing by the entrance of the community of Sand Springs.
-The road curves to the north-northeast and traverses forested Nescopeck Mountain, widening to four lanes as it comes to the summit in the community of Nescopeck Pass and bends north.
+Past this interchange, PA 309 becomes a three-lane undivided road with two northbound lanes and one southbound lane and runs through wooded areas with some residences and commercial establishments, passing by the entrance of Sand Springs.
+The road curves to the north-northeast and traverses forested Nescopeck Mountain, widening to four lanes as it comes to the summit in Nescopeck Pass and bends north.
 The route heads into Dorrance Township and becomes South Mountain Boulevard, heading northeast to descend Nescopeck Mountain with one northbound lane and two southbound lanes.
-PA 309 switches to two northbound lanes and one southbound lane and heads into Wright Township, becoming a three-lane road with a center turn lane as it passes near wooded residential development and runs through the community of Konns Corners.
+PA 309 switches to two northbound lanes and one southbound lane and heads into Wright Township, becoming a three-lane road with a center turn lane as it passes near wooded residential development and runs through Konns Corners.
 The road runs through forests with some commercial development, passing east of Crestwood High School and crossing Bow Creek before entering Fairview Township.
-The route heads near homes and businesses in the community of Fairview Heights, becoming North Mountain Boulevard and widening to five lanes.
-PA 309 narrows back to three lanes and crosses Big Wapwallopen Creek before it heads through the community of Mountain Top, curving to the northwest and coming to an intersection with the northern terminus of PA 437 in the community of Fairview.
+The route heads near homes and businesses in Fairview Heights, becoming North Mountain Boulevard and widening to five lanes.
+PA 309 narrows back to three lanes and crosses Big Wapwallopen Creek before it heads through Mountain Top, curving to the northwest and coming to an intersection with the northern terminus of PA 437 in Fairview.
 The road runs through forested areas as it passes through Solomon Gap in Penobscot Mountain, narrowing to two lanes before turning into a four-lane divided highway.
 The route curves north and crosses Solomon Creek as it enters Hanover Township, with the median widening as it continues to wind north through the gap in the mountain east of the creek.
 The median narrows and PA 309 crosses Pine Creek as it continues northwest, passing southwest of a section of the Pinchot State Forest.